-Cincinnati Pedestrian Accident Attorneys
+Cincinnati Pedestrian Accident Lawyer

 Any accident can be devastating.
 But when you are involved in a pedestrian-related incident, the aftermath can be a physical and financial catastrophe.
 The incident can leave you struggling to recover from serious injuries and fighting to stay on top of your medical bills.
 Fortunately, there is something you can do about it.

 By filing a pedestrian accident claim, you can hold the at-fault party accountable for their careless actions.
 You can also receive monetary compensation to help with your mental, physical, and financial recovery.

 At Slater & Zurz, we have helped injured victims in Cincinnati and across Ohio get the justice they deserve for over four decades.
 We have what it takes to effectively protect your best interests and the dedication and perseverance to win.
 To learn more about how we can help you secure compensation, call us today to arrange your free case review.